 The Dawes Arboretum is also part of a major regional conservation effort aimed at restoring the vulnerable American chestnut (Castanea dentata) to its former range in US.
 In cooperation with The American Chestnut Foundation (ACF), The Arboretum serves as a long-term ecological study site, hosting an orchard of the genetically valuable, blight resistant trees that are being monitored.
 Along the trails leading to the chestnut orchard, educational tours are offered and signage describing the restoration efforts has been installed to increase visitor awareness about plant conservation efforts.

 In support of restoring ecosystems globally, The Dawes Arboretum is an Institutional Member of the Ecological Restoration Alliance and host to several different demonstration projects that highlight best management practices for habitat restoration within forest, wetland and grassland ecosystems.
 The main goals of these projects include conserving native biodiversity, while exploring habitat restoration techniques that are effective, economically efficient and ecologically sensitive.
 As insights are gained, these science-based outcomes are shared with fellow professionals and the public.
 The Arboretum is also an Institutional Member in The Organization of Biological Field Stations (OBFS), which commits our facility to the study and conservation of native flora within the Arboretum’s natural preservation areas.
-Additional institutional partnerships include a collaborative working group convened by The Morton Arboretum, the Midwest Invasive Plant Network and the Ohio Invasive Plants Council.
+Additional institutional partnerships include a collaborative working group convened by The Morton Arboretum, the Midwest Invasive Plant Network and the Ohio Invasive Plants Council and the Center for Plant Conservation (CPC).

 Bringing it all Together